”More

 Attack & Release Time

-• As a rule, avoid short (low) attack and release times, as Joe says.
+• As a rule, avoid very short (low) attack and release times, as Joe says.

 • Fast attack times can be useful, for softening very spiky sounds (eg. slapped bass) but can remove life and impact if overdone, especially with a high ratio

-• Long attack times with high ratio and threshold give the classic “thump-suck-relax” pumping sound – for example, listen to “One More Time” by Daft Punk
+• Long attack times with high ratio and moderate release give the classic "thump-suck-relax" pumping sound

 • Automatic or “intelligent” settings reduce “unnatural” effects like this, but increase the risk of using too much compression without realising it.